Docker-nano/template/README.md

 Modifying the rootfs
 --------------------

-If you wish to add to or overwrite files in the rootfs image simply add those files to `in/rootfs_overlay` and add `COPY in/rootfs_overlay /root/buildroot/rootfs_overlay` to your `Dockerfile`.
+If you wish to add to or overwrite files in the rootfs image simply add those files to `in/rootfs_overlay` and uncomment `COPY in/rootfs_overlay /root/buildroot/rootfs_overlay` in your `Dockerfile`.
 Buildroot is already configured to pick up files in this directory and merge them into the rootfs using the directory structure you provide in the overlay directory.